Updated on December 3, 2024

 6. TMJ Disorder Treatment

 TMJ disorder, or temporomandibular joint disorder (TMD), requires treatment from a prosthodontist.
-People with TMD experience pain including:
+People with TMD experience headaches, earaches, pain, and discomfort when opening or closing the mouth.

 There are multiple treatment methods that a prosthodontist may recommend.
 These include: